Back to Blog

 Tenants can refer your rent increase to the First-tier Tribunal before the new rent takes effect.
 The Tribunal will determine the market rent for the property.
 Their decision is binding.

 To support your case, keep evidence of comparable rents in the area: recent lettings of similar properties, estate agent market appraisals, or rental index data.
+See our guide on preparing tribunal evidence for what documentation carries weight.

 Rental Bidding Is Banned